davidenunes/mkgendocs/README.md

 Python source files by parsing **Google style docstring**.
 The markdown output makes it ideal to combine with [mkdocs](https://www.mkdocs.org/).

-Instead of executing the python code (using the `inspect` package to access signatures and docstrings), we extract information directly from the source files by parsing them into Abstract Syntax Trees (AST) using the `ast` package.
+Instead of executing the python code (using the `inspect` package to access signatures and docstrings), we extract the information directly from the source files by parsing them into Abstract Syntax Trees (AST) using the `ast` package.

 The `astor` (AST observe/rewrite) package is also used to convert function or class signatures from AST nodes back into source code strings.